 An App-Store QR Code has a Multi-URL encoded.
 A Multi-URL contains multiple URLs.
 Depending on the device the user is being redirected to one of the URLs.
 When using a Multi-URL in a QR Code you can set a redirect for iPhone, Android or Windows Phones.
 If the QR Code is scanned by another device, you can also setup a fallback URL, to which the user is being redirected.

 If you deploy an App the App-Store might restricts the App to specific countries or the App-Store is blocked in one country.
 For example, there is no Google Play Store in China yet.
-To overcome this problem, you can set an optional App-Store link for each country.
+To overcome this problem, you can create geo-targeted QR Codes and set an optional App-Store link for each country.
 So if a user scans your QR Code with an Android device in China, he will be redirect to a different App-Store than to the Google Play Store.
 A user’s country of origin is determined using his IP address.